Frequently Asked Questions about the FICO® Score

 No. While Federal law allows review of credit reports for the purpose of employment screening, FICO® Scores are not included with the reports.

-FICO does not support off-label, unapproved uses of FICO® Scores.
-Businesses are encouraged to use predictive scores for the purpose they were designed to perform.
-FICO® Scores help lenders by rank-ordering consumers according to the likelihood they will become at least 90 days late repaying a creditor within the next 24 months.
+FICO® Scores were designed to help lenders by rank-ordering consumers according to the likelihood they will become at least 90 days late repaying a creditor within the next 24 months.
 FICO also offers FICO® Insurance Scores, credit-based insurance scores specifically designed for the insurance industry to help predict future auto and home insurance losses.

 No. FICO® Scores do not consider your gender, race, nationality or marital status.
 In fact, the Equal Credit Opportunity Act prohibits lenders from considering this type of information when issuing credit.
 Independent research has shown that FICO® Scores are not unfair to minorities or people with little credit history.
 FICO® Scores have proven to be an accurate and consistent measure of repayment for all people who have some credit history.
 In other words, at a given FICO® Score, non-minority and minority applicants are equally likely to pay as agreed.